neverdue/InCollege-Kansas/README.md

 ```
 table of contents
 ├── README.md
-├── Source
-    ├── All functionality files (main code)
+├── All functionality files (main code) and test files
-├── Tests
-    ├── All test files
 ```

 loginPrompt.py is the "main" function for any login related activites.
 The function depends on three other imported